bwsw/sj-platform/SJDocs/source/SJ_Simulators.rst

 It is a mock to manage the environment of a module (regular or batch) that has got a state.

-It creates :ref:`PartitionedOutputMock` and :ref:`RoundRobinOutputMock` to save the information on where the data are transferred.
+It creates :ref:`PartitionedOutputMock` and :ref:`RoundRobinOutputMock` to save the information on where the data would be transferred.

 Constructor arguments
 """""""""""""""""""""""""""""""""